OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/_index.en.md

 enum EffectivePrivLvl {
     Owner,    // all operations allowed, including granting access and deleting the resource Writer,   // can change the resource
-    Creator,  // can create new subresources
+    Creator,  // can create new sub resources
     Reader,   // can read the resource
     MinimalMetadata, // is indirectly aware that the resource exists }